How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why is it important to bargain on salary?
+Why why is it important to negotiate salary?

-What happens if I am completely satisfied with the deal I received without negotiating?
+What happens if I am completely satisfied with the package I was offered without any negotiation?